YORUBA RICHEN | The New Black

 Yoruba Richen is a Brooklyn based documentary filmmaker who has directed and produced films in the U.S and abroad including Africa, South America and South East Asia.
-In addition to Promised Land, Yoruba was the co-producer of Take it From Me, a documentary exploring the effects of welfare reform on New York City women, which was broadcast on POV in 2001.
+Her award–winning documentary, Promised Land was also a Firelight Producers' Lab project and received a Diverse Voices Co-Production fund award from the Corporation for Public Broadcasting and premiered on the PBS program POV in July 2010.
+The film has screened at festivals around the world and won the Fledgling Fund Award for Social Issue Documentary.
+Yoruba was the co-producer of Take it From Me, a documentary exploring the effects of welfare reform on New York City women, which was broadcast on POV in 2001.
 She was also an associate producer for the investigative unit of ABC News, as well as a producer for the independent radio and television news program Democracy Now.
-A winner of numerous grants including the prestigious Fulbright Award, Yoruba is also an assistant professor at CUNY's Graduate School of Journalism.
+Yoruba is the recipient of numerous grants including a Fulbright Award, an International Reporting Project (IRP) grant as well as funding from Chicken & Egg pictures and foundation.